seagle0128/doom-modeline/README.md

 (setq doom-modeline-env-elixir-executable "iex")
 (setq doom-modeline-env-rust-executable "rustc")

-;; What to dispaly as the version while a new one is being loaded (setq doom-modeline-env-load-string "...")
+;; What to display as the version while a new one is being loaded (setq doom-modeline-env-load-string "...")

 ;; Hooks that run before/after the modeline version string is updated